sfioritto/planningforaliens-old/_posts/2015-01-27-github-ghost-towns-2.md

 author: "sean"
 ---

-In [part one](blog/2015/01/15/github-ghost-towns/) you learned that the purpose of your side projects should be to build a portable reputation.
+In [part one](/blog/2015/01/15/github-ghost-towns/) you learned that the purpose of your side projects should be to build a portable reputation.

 You're not learning a new thing to put on your resume.
-You will likely end up with a new thing to put on your resume, but that's not *why* you are making something.
+You will likely end up with a new thing to put on your resume, but that's not *why* you work on side projects.

 Most side projects are a) not interesting to anyone and b) never finished, two qualities that certainly don't help you build a reputation.